-10. EFFICIENT PORTFOLIO MANAGEMENT
+8. EFFICIENT PORTFOLIO MANAGEMENT

-The Manager may utilise the property of the Scheme to enter into transactions for the purpose of efficient portfolio management.
+The Manager may utilise the property of the Scheme to enter into transactions for the purposes of hedging and efficient portfolio management.
 There is no limit on the amount of the property of the Scheme which may be used for these purposes, but there are three broadly based requirements which the Manager has adopted:

-The transactions must be economically appropriate for the purposes of efficient portfolio management.

-The exposure must be fully covered by cash or other property sufficient to meet any obligation to pay or deliver that could arise.

-The transactions must be entered into for one or more three specific aims, namely:

-- a. the reduction of risk;

-- b. the reduction of cost; or

-- c. the generation of additional capital or income for the Scheme with a level of risk which is consistent with the risk profile of the Scheme and the risk diversification rules laid down in COLL.
+- a) The transactions must be economically appropriate for the purposes of efficient portfolio management. - b) The exposure must be fully covered by cash or other property sufficient to meet any obligation to pay or deliver that could arise. - c) The transactions must be entered into for one or more of three specific aims, namely:- - (i) the reduction of risk; - (ii) the reduction of cost; or - (iii) the generation of additional capital or income for the Scheme with a risk level which is consistent with the risk profile of the scheme and the risk diversification rules laid down in the COLL Sourcebook.